Holistic Mexico Travel Guide: Grass-Fed Meat, Organic Produce, Healing Therapies +

 Where to Buy Organic Produce in Puerto Escondido

 You can buy organic produce in Puerto Escondido from both Moringa Fresh & Wild and Puerto Verde however selection is limited and on the pricer side.
-Instead I’d buy the bulk of your organic produce at Zicatela which is a small market on the north side of town.
+There’s also the Zicatela Market which is in Centro.
+They have a more holistic vibe and nicer produce than the other shops and markets in the area, although I didn’t see any certified organic produce there.
+Lots of local stuff though!

 Where to Buy Fresh, Wild-Caught Fish in Puerto Escondido